harvester/docs/versioned_docs/version-v1.3/install/harvester-configuration.md

 #### Definition

+Allow installation to proceed even if minimum requirements for production use are not met.
+Default: `false`.

 The installer automatically checks if the hardware meets the [minimum requirements](./requirements/#hardware-requirements) for production use.
-If any of the checks fail, installation is stopped, and warnings are printed to the system console and saved to `/var/log/console.log` in the installation environment.
+When performing automated installation via [PXE Boot](./pxe-boot-install), if any of the checks fail, installation is stopped, and warnings are printed to the system console and saved to `/var/log/console.log` in the installation environment.

 To override this behavior, set `install.skipchecks=true`.
 When set to `true`, warning messages are still saved to `/var/log/console.log`, but the installation proceeds even if hardware requirements for production use are not met.